KILTprotocol/docs/docs/develop/01_sdk/03_chain_setup/02_peregrine_setup.md

 Deploying a parachain is more complex than deploying a standalone chain.
 For the standalone node, a single Docker command is sufficient.
-On the opposite, the task of spinning up a parachain can be split up in three steps.
+In contrast, the task of spinning up a parachain can be split up in three steps.

-1. Setup a relay chain with 4 validators.
+1. Setup a Relay Chain with 4 validators.
-2. Start and connect your parachain node to the relaychain.
+2. Start and connect your parachain node to the Relay Chain.
 3. Register your parachain using the runtime WASM and the genesis state.

-Since these steps are not trivial to execute and take quite some time to do manually, we provide a minimal [Docker-based setup script](https://github.com/KILTprotocol/local-parachain-setup) which automates these steps.
+Since these steps are not trivial to execute and take quite some time to do manually, we provide a minimal [Docker-based setup script](https://github.com/KILTprotocol/local-parachain-setup) which automates them.

 ### Transaction Encoding